 Each archetype can be experienced or expressed at different levels.
 The lower levels are less mature while higher levels are more developed.

-Level 1 of the Lover archetype is pretty surface-level, in terms of intimacy.
+The Lover archetype is pretty surface-level, in terms of intimacy.
 This is where we find the pure pleasure-seekers — the casual fling or one-dimensional friendships.
 Connections may be established and are likely even passionate, but they are not truly intimate or personal.

 All in the Family